 In the audience, you’ll have an experience that is fun — and far from superficial.
 Because very old age is not just for other people: ultimately, one day, with luck, this could be you.
 You’ll leave the theatre with a handful of role models who are uniquely themselves, even eccentric, but all alike in feeling lucky.

-- Based on interviews with 12 local people in their 90s and a 100-year-old blogger
+- Based on interviews with 12 local people in their 90s, opinions about old age from 50 younger people, and quotes from a 100-year-old blogger

 - Endorsed by Circa, Playmarket, Age Concern NZ and Dementia NZ